Sound and Sentiment

 Take a look at my interactive visualisation!

-I created this visualisation in R using the library packcirlces, which enabled the generation of non-overlapping circular layouts based on the speechiness values.
-After calculating speechiness-based bubble sizes, additional data such as valence was mapped to colour, and selected track names were wrapped and labelled inside the largest bubbles for readability:
+The chart was built in R using the parkcircles library, which generates non-overlapping circular layouts based on speechiness values.
+Valence was then mapped to color, and selected track names were wrapped and labeled inside the largest bubbles for readability.

-- Larger magenta-toned bubbles typically represent tracks with high speechiness and lower positivity, suggesting a spoken, intense, or reflective mood.
+• Larger magenta-toned bubbles tend to represent tracks with high speechiness and lower valence, suggesting a spoken, intense, or reflective mood.

-- Smaller cyan-toned bubbles reflect melodic, upbeat songs with low speechiness and high valence – often pop or dance songs.
+• Smaller cyan-toned bubbles reflect melodic, upbeat songs with low speechiness and high valence, typically pop or dance tracks.

 Bar Chart: Comparing the Audio DNA of Three Popular Songs.